jstz-dev/jstz/docs/functions/overview.md

 # Smart functions

 Smart functions are the main processing unit of Jstz.
-They behave like server-side applications or APIs: clients call them, they run processing operations, and they return a value.
+They behave like [serverless applications](https://en.wikipedia.org/wiki/Serverless_computing), small applications that run only when called and do not have a long-term presence on any server.

-Smart functions run when other smart functions or clients outside Jstz call them.
+Clients call them, servers load them into memory to run them, they return a value, and they are removed from the server's memory until they are called again.

 As described in [Accepting requests](/functions/requests), each smart function must have a `handler` function that receives these requests from callers.
 This function receives a Jstz [Request](/api/request) object that includes the message sent from the client and metadata such as the address of the account that called the smart function.
+The function runs and returns a Jstz[Response](/api/response) object to the caller.

 Smart functions store persistent data within Jstz; see [Storing data](/functions/data_storage).